apache/openwhisk/docs/catalog.md

 You can use the `changes` feed to configure a service to fire a trigger on every change to your Cloudant database.
 The parameters are as follows:

 - `dbname`: Name of Cloudant database.
 - `maxTriggers`: Stop firing triggers when this limit is reached.
-Defaults to 1000.
-You can set it to maximum 10,000.
-If you try to set more than 10,000, the request is rejected.
+Defaults to infinite.

 1. Create a trigger with the `changes` feed in the package binding that you created previously.
 Be sure to replace `/myNamespace/myCloudant` with your package name.